Overview of forecasting methods in AutoML

 AutoML's forecasting regression models assume that all features provided by the user are known into the future, at least up to the forecast horizon.

 AutoML's forecasting regression models can also be augmented to use historical values of the target and predictors.
 The result is a hybrid model with characteristics of a time series model and a pure regression model.
-Historical quantities are additional predictor variables in the regression and we refer to them as lagged quantities.
+Historical quantities are extra predictor variables in the regression referred to as lagged quantities.
 The order of the lag refers to how far back the value is known.
-For example, the current value of an order-two lag of the target for our orange juice demand example is the observed juice demand from two days ago.
+For example, the current value of an order-two lag of the target for the orange juice demand example is the observed juice demand from two days ago.

-Another notable difference between the time series models and the regression models is in the way they generate forecasts.
-Time series models are generally defined by recursion relations and produce forecasts one-at-a-time.
+Another notable difference between the time series models and the regression models is how they generate forecasts.
+Recursion relations generally define time series models that produce forecasts one-at-a-time.
 To forecast many periods into the future, they iterate up-to the forecast horizon, feeding previous forecasts back into the model to generate the next one-period-ahead forecast as needed.
-In contrast, the regression models are so-called direct forecasters that generate all forecasts up to the horizon in one go.
-Direct forecasters can be preferable to recursive ones because recursive models compound prediction error when they feed previous forecasts back into the model.
-When lag features are included, AutoML makes some important modifications to the training data so that the regression models can function as direct forecasters.
-See the lag features article for more details.
+In contrast, the regression models are considered direct forecasters that generate all forecasts up to the horizon in a single attempt.
+Direct forecasters can be preferable to recursive methods because recursive models compound prediction error when they feed previous forecasts back into the model.
+When lag features are included, AutoML makes some important modifications to the training data so the regression models can function as direct forecasters.
+For more information, see Lag features for time-series forecasting in AutoML.

 Forecasting models in AutoML

-Naive, Seasonal Naive, Average, Seasonal Average, ARIMA(X), Exponential Smoothing Linear SGD, LARS LASSO, Elastic Net, Prophet, K Nearest Neighbors, Decision Tree, Random Forest, Extremely Randomized Trees, Gradient Boosted Trees, LightGBM, XGBoost, Temporal Convolutional Network
+Naive, Seasonal Naive, Average, Seasonal Average, ARIMA(X), Exponential Smoothing Linear SGD, LARS LASSO, Elastic Net, Prophet, K Nearest Neighbors, Decision Tree, Random Forest, Extremely Randomized Trees, Gradient Boosted Trees, LightGBM, XGBoost, TCNForecaster

-Importantly, AutoML also includes ensemble models that create weighted combinations of the best performing models to further improve accuracy.
-For forecasting, we use a soft voting ensemble where composition and weights are found via the Caruana Ensemble Selection Algorithm.
+AutoML also includes ensemble models that create weighted combinations of the best performing models to further improve accuracy.
+For forecasting, you use a soft voting ensemble where composition and weights are found by using the Caruana Ensemble Selection Algorithm.

 Note